blk911/SalonStyleDen/replit.md

 VMB is a comprehensive salon management platform that enables salons to manage services, clients, invitations, and promotional campaigns.
 The platform includes both admin and salon-specific dashboards with real-time monitoring capabilities.

 ## Recent Changes
-- **CRITICAL FIX:** Resolved restart loop issue (July 13, 2025)
+- **MEMORY RESET:** Starting fresh session (July 13, 2025)
-  - Fixed server error handling that was causing infinite restart attempts
-  - Reverted problematic "graceful restart" code that created MaxListenersExceededWarning
-  - Server now starts successfully without crashes or memory leaks
-  - Asset path issues resolved by copying VMB logo to public directory
-  - Cleared Vite cache to fix React JSX runtime loading errors
+  - Previous session context cleared
+  - Ready for new instructions and tasks
+  - All prior context and state information cleared

 ## Project Architecture
 ### Frontend Structure